The town of Ennis is getting a bigger car park, but at what cost to blacksmith Frank Malone?

 As Ennis prospers, there are more and more cars on the road.
 To accommodate all these additional vehicles, Ennis Town Council has decided to demolish Frank Malone's forge and to put a car park in its place.

 The Malone family have had a forge in Ennis for three generations and Frank is the last farrier left in the town.
-Once the forge is demolished Frank Malone will no longer have a place to work and he can't afford to build a new one.
-Speaking to reporter George Devlin he talks about the council's plans, his own prospects and the future trade of the blacksmith.
+Once the forge is demolished Frank Malone will no longer have a place to work and he can not afford to build a new one.
+He talks about the council's plans, his own prospects and the future trade of the blacksmith.

-Jack Daly, Chairman of Ennis Urban Council also speaks to George Devlin about the council's plans to demolish this "blight area" to provide necessary parking.
-Daly also dampens any prospects of the council providing Frank with an alternative forge.
+Jack Daly, Chairman of Ennis Urban Council outlines plans to demolish this "blight area" to provide necessary parking.
+He also dampens any prospects of the council providing Frank with an alternative forge.

 This episode of 'Hall's Pictorial Weekly' was broadcast on 1 March 1972.
 The reporter is George Devlin.